buggcatcher/bug-catcher/README.md

 - Collectibles that the player needs to gather before reaching the exit.
 - A minimalistic 2D map with obstacles and a defined exit goal.
 - Integration with MiniLibX for graphics and window management.
+- Many maps to choose from for an almost fun gameplay.